hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/bioinfo2_script.md

 4. How does the cross-entropy look like?

 > **Stop and think hard!** \
+> Comment on the value of the accuracy.
 > What would be the value of the accuracy if you would predict all sites to be negative?

 #### Cross validation to evaluate the performance